Hyflux

-Hyflux Ltd (Hyflux) was a sustainable products and research company listed on the Singapore Stock Exchange (SGX).
+Hyflux Limited was a Singaporean sustainable products and research company listed on the Singapore Stock Exchange (SGX).
 The company was founded in 1989 by Olivia Lum, Group CEO, President and Managing Director.

-In 2006, the company was given the 'Water Company of the Year' award, at the 'Global Water Awards', by the Global Water Intelligence, UK.
+In 2006, the company received the Water Company of the Year award, at the Global Water Awards, by the Global Water Intelligence, UK.

 The company was placed under judicial management (JM) on 19 November 2020 by the Singapore Courts due to excessive debts.
 Control of the company's operation has been transferred to the appointed judicial managers Hamish Alexander Christie and Patrick Bance of Borrelli Walsh.
 The company has been approved to wind up on 21 July 2021.

 History

 The company started initially as Hydrochem (S) Pte Ltd in 1989 with a start-up capital of S$20,000 and three staff, selling water treatment systems.

+By January 2001, Hyflux had become the first water treatment company to be listed on SESDAQ, and was upgraded to the Singapore Exchange's Mainboard in April 2003.

 In 2008, the group had net profits of S$59 million.
 In 2016, the group had net profits of S$3.8 million.

 On 21 May 2018, the company suspended its shares and applied for court supervision to reorganise liabilities and businesses the next day.

-On 19 October 2018, conglomerate Salim Group and energy giant Medco Group agreed to offer Hyflux a S$400 million equity injection, in exchange for a 60 per cent stake in the company once it has settled all its debts.
+On 19 October, conglomerate Salim Group and energy giant Medco Group agreed to offer Hyflux a S$400 million equity injection, in exchange for a 60 per cent stake in the company once it has settled all its debts.

+On 30 March 2019, a protest was held by Hyflux retail investors at Hong Lim Park to vote against the company's restructuring deals, forcing the government to investigate against Hyflux and that Public Utilities Board (PUB) will not take over the Tuaspring Desalination Plant at zero dollar.
+On 1 April, Environment and Water Resources Minister Masagos Zulkifli said in Parliament that while the government understood the anxieties of retail investors, it "cannot use taxpayers' money to help investors recoup their investment losses".

 On 4 June 2021, judicial managers filed an application with Singapore's court to wind up the company after failed negotiations with an investor.

-On 21 July 2021, Singapore's high court has approved for Hyflux to wind up and be liquidated with its judicial managers being its liquidators.
+On 21 July 2021, Singapore's high court has approved Hyflux to wind up and be liquidated with its judicial managers being its liquidators.